-St. Pancras Catholic Primary School was founded by the Catholic Church to provide education for children of Catholic families.
+St Mary's Catholic Primary School was founded by the Catholic Church to provide education for children of Catholic families.
 Whenever there are more applications than places available, priority will be given to Catholic children in accordance with the oversubscription criteria listed below.

-The school is conducted by its governing body as part of the Catholic Church in accordance with its trust deed and articles of association and seeks at all times to be a witness to Our Lord Jesus Christ.
+The school is conducted by its governing body as part of the Catholic Church in accordance with its trust deed and articles of association, and seeks at all times to be a witness to Our Lord Jesus Christ.

-The school aims to provide a Catholic education for all its pupils.
-Catholic doctrine and practice permeate every aspect of the school's activity.
+As a Catholic school, we aim to provide a Catholic education for all our pupils.
+At a Catholic school, Catholic doctrine and practice permeate every aspect of the school's activity.
 It is essential that the Catholic character of the school's education be fully supported by all families in the school.
-We therefore expect that all parents (See Note 9) will give their full, unreserved and positive support for the aims and ethos of the school.
-This does not affect the right of an applicant who is not a Catholic to apply for and be admitted to a place at the school in accordance with the admission arrangements.
+We therefore hope that all parents will give their full, unreserved and positive support for the aims and ethos of the school.
+This does not affect the right of an applicant who is not Catholic to apply for and be admitted to a place at the school in accordance with the admission arrangements.

 The governing body is the admissions authority and has responsibility for admissions to this school.
-The local authority undertakes the co-ordination of admission arrangements during the normal admission round.
-The governing body has set its admission number at 30 pupils to be admitted to the reception year in the school year which begins in September 2021
+The local authority undertakes the co-ordination of admission arrangements during the normal admission round1.
+The governing body has set its admission number at 30 pupils to be admitted to the reception year in the school year which begins in September, 2021.